In This Issue

 Want to share an exciting experience or tips and tricks with our handbell community?

 Deadline to add articles for the newsletter is the 25th of the previous month.
-Articles may be submitted to the Communications Chair in .doc format and with an picture of the author in .jpg format.
+Articles may be submitted to the Communications Chair in .doc format and with a picture of the author in .jpg format.